Cumberland Island: North end

 In the late 18th and early 19th centuries, small farmers settled on the north end of the island.
 Other island residents at this time worked as innkeepers and pilots for St. Andrews Sound.
 One of these pilots, James Clubb, directed the Wanderer (the last ship to bring slaves from Africa to the United States) to nearby Jekyll Island in 1858.
 These north end families owned some slaves, and during the Civil War, most of these people moved to the mainland when Union forces occupied the island.

 Former slaves and their descendants continued to live on the island after the Civil War.
-According to historian Mary Bullard, one community existed in the Brick Hill area of the island between 1862–1891.
+According to historian Mary Bullard, one community existed in the Brick Hill area of the island between 1862 and 1891.
 Many of these freedmen were farmers.
 In the 1880s, another community formed at what is now called "The Settlement".
 It was a residential area for black workers, as Georgia had passed laws requiring racial segregation of housing and public facilities.
 The First African Baptist Church, established in The Settlement in 1893, was rebuilt in the 1930s.
 It is one of the few remaining structures of this community.

 In the late 19th and early 20th centuries, innkeeping was the primary business on the north end.
 The most prosperous hotel was located in the High Point area and attracted guests who belonged to the rising middle class.
 Visitors arrived on steamboats and enjoyed activities such as fishing, hunting, and going to the beach.
 At the height of the innkeeping era in the 1890s, guests numbered around 750.
 Black residents of the north end staffed the hotel: they served as waiters, cooks, laundresses, and drivers of the horse-drawn trolleys that transported guests.
 Hotel Cumberland at High Point was sold in 1918 and became a private club.
 The Candler family of Atlanta, associated with Coca-Cola, owned part of the north end.

 John F. Kennedy Jr. and Carolyn Bessette were married on Cumberland Island in 1996, in the First African Baptist Church with their reception taking place at the historic Greyfield Inn.
 While they filled the church's eight pews with friends and family, no media were permitted at the event.